 2-part Ed Slott IRA, 401(k), 403(b) 457, & Pension Class

-- The new IRA rules spelled out; which IRA is right for you; how to help boost IRA savings; Roth IRA conversion rules; IRA inheritance basics.
+- The new IRA rules spelled out.
+Which IRA is right for you?

-- Know the Roth IRA loopholes, weighing a Roth IRA conversion, when to re-characterize a Roth IRA; setting up a stretch IRA.
+- Know the Roth IRA loopholes, weighing a Roth IRA conversion, when to re-characterize a Roth IRA.

 - Required minimum distribution (RMD) timing and calculations for you and your beneficiaries.

 - What you need to know about the two latest major tax laws & how they will affect tax & retirement planning moving forward.